On this page

 - That you will treat the information as confidential

 You must inform your employees that there is a notification procedure in place.
 The Dutch Whistleblowers Authority has published a brochure on how to draw up a notification procedure that complies with the requirements of the Whistleblowers Authority Act.
-You can find it on the Publications page of the Whistleblowers Authority website.

 Who has to have a notification procedure?